Technology for Students

 What computer facilities are available for students at Wofford?

-There are three public computer centers that provide students with access to Apple and Windows computers, premium software and laser printers.
+There are three public computer areas that provide students with access to Apple and Windows computers, curricular software and laser printers.

-1. Olin Computer Center (24 Windows Computers, 10 Apple Computers)
+1. Olin Computer Lab (11 Windows Computers, 8 Apple Computers)

 Monday - Thursday 7:30AM - 11:00PM

 Friday 7:30AM - 5:00PM

 Sunday 3:30PM - 11:00PM

 2. Great Oaks Hall Computer Center (5 Windows Computers, 3 Apple Computers)